“Impossible” Chocolate Coconut Pie

 Directions:

-Mary from Des Moines, IA, just won $50 for this recipe and photo!
+Joelle from South Lake Tahoe, CA, just won $50 for this recipe and photo!
 Submit yours here.

 Impress your guests with this pretty dessert featuring coconut milk ice cream and chocolate.